Ever since the great vape pen scare of 2019, I’ve been leaning more towards vaping exclusively flower.

-Vape pens are devices that use pre-loaded cartridges that contain cannabis oil (sometimes called hash oil, cannabis extract, distillate or concentrate… this is a whole other post).
+Vape pens are devices that use pre-loaded cartridges that contain cannabis oil (sometimes called hash oil, cannabis extract, distillate or concentrate).

 Cannabis oil (not to be confused with cannabis-infused oil) is a viscus concentration of cannabinoids like THC and CBD that sometimes has terpenes and cutting agents added in to make sure the product is smooth and that it doesn’t gunk up in the vape pen.

 This is why there was Vitamin E oil found in cartridges in the first place.
 Vitamin E might be nasty for your lungs, but it improved the vape pen experience.
 So it caught on.

 But portable dry herb vaporizers like the ones I’m talking about using regular, everyday cannabis flower.
 The same bud, nug, herb, ganja or weed that you would load up into a bowl, bong or one-hitter.

 This technology merges the old with the new.
 You get the benefits of vaporizing (portability, better flavor, no smoke, efficiency, and convenience) without any of the guesswork and safety concerns.

 The Benefits of Portable Flower Vaporizers

 When you vape flower in a portable vaporizer, you get all of the benefits of using a vape pen.
 The technology has come a long way and flower vaporizers are smaller and more convenient than ever.

 With a flower vaporizer, you don’t have to worry about any lipids or harmful additives and you can control the temperature.
 If you’re experiencing discomfort, you can just kick the vaporizer down a notch or two to keep your lungs happy.